SachiHarshitha/Forge.Forms/README.md

 ![NuGet](https://img.shields.io/nuget/v/Forge.Forms.AvaloniaUI.svg)
 ## 📖 About

-[Forge.Forms ](https://github.com/WPF-Forge/Forge.Forms)you can create dynamic forms in WPF from classes or XML.
+With [Forge.Forms ](https://github.com/WPF-Forge/Forge.Forms)you can create dynamic forms in WPF from classes or XML.
 Using this library is straightforward.
 DynamicForm is a control that will render controls bound to an associated model.
 A model can be an object, a type, a primitive, or a custom IFormDefinition.